AQuadic/chat.space_nextjs/.github/instructions/memory.instruction.md

 2025-08-07: Framer Motion animation implemented for DiscoverMore section.
 Used motion.section and motion.div for entrance and staggered fade/slide effects.
 Cleaned up duplicate imports and ensured 'use client' directive is at the top.
 No errors found after implementation.
 Animation tested and confirmed for functionality and performance.

 2025-08-07: Enhancement complete: DiscoverMore section is now fully responsive and animated with Framer Motion.
 Animation triggers smoothly on scroll, and section layout adapts responsively.
 No errors found after implementation.
 Solution validated and production-ready.

+2025-08-07: Feature implementation complete: BroadcastHero section is now mobile-friendly and animated using Framer Motion.
+Used motion.section and motion.div for entrance and staggered child animation.
+Responsive layout achieved with Tailwind's max-sm:flex-col, max-sm:items-center, and related classes.
+Animation transitions passed as props to motion components to resolve TypeScript errors.
+No errors found after implementation.
+Solution validated visually and in code.